albertfgu/diffwave-sashimi/README.md

 Configuration is managed by [Hydra](https://hydra.cc).
 Config files are under `configs/`.
 Examples of different configs and running experiments via command line are provided throughout this README.
 Hydra has a steeper learning curve than standard `argparse`-based workflows, but offers much more flexibility and better experiment management.
-Feel free to file Issues for help with configs.
+Feel free to file issues for help with configs.

 ### Multi-GPU training
 By default, all available GPUs are used (according to [`torch.cuda.device_count()`](https://pytorch.org/docs/stable/cuda.html#torch.cuda.device_count)).
-You can specify which GPUs to use by setting the [`CUDA_DEVICES_AVAILABLE`](https://developer.nvidia.com/blog/cuda-pro-tip-control-gpu-visibility-cuda_visible_devices/) environment variable before running the training module, or `CUDA_VISIBLE_DEVICES=0,1 python train.py`.
+You can specify which GPUs to use by setting the [`CUDA_DEVICES_AVAILABLE`](https://developer.nvidia.com/blog/cuda-pro-tip-control-gpu-visibility-cuda_visible_devices/) environment variable before running the training module, or e.g. `CUDA_VISIBLE_DEVICES=0,1 python train.py`.

 ## Data

 Unconditional generation uses the SC09 dataset by default, while vocoding uses [LJSpeech](https://keithito.com/LJ-Speech-Dataset/).
-The entry `dataset_config.data_path` of the config should point to the desired folder, e.g. `data/sc09` or `data/LJSpeech-1.1/wavs`.
+The entry `dataset_config.data_path` of the config should point to the desired folder, e.g. `data/sc09` or `data/LJSpeech-1.1/wavs`

 ### SC09
-For SC09, extract the Speech Commands dataset and move the digits subclasses into a separate folder, e.g. `./data/sc09/{zero,one,two,three,four,five,six,seven,eight,nine}`.
+For SC09, extract the Speech Commands dataset and move the digits subclasses into a separate folder, e.g. `./data/sc09/{zero,one,two,three,four,five,six,seven,eight,nine}`

 ### LJSpeech